Source: Material Matters

 As a reminder, the same sequence of notes with an equal-tempered scale:

-These tuning procedures do not reproduce precisely the ones described by Asselin (2000 p.
-120 and 102) but they yield the same tonal positions.
+These tuning procedures are not exactly the same as those described by Asselin (2000, p.
+120 and 102), but they produce the same tonal positions.

 In these temperaments, intervals such as ‘C’ - ‘Eb’ are rendered as Pythagorean minor thirds (32/27), and many Pythagorean major thirds (ratio 81/64) are encountered.
 This justifies their choice, given the new conditions of analysis.

-Again, these temperaments dominate the classification, ranking 65 times in first position and 15 times in second position, whereas equal-temperament ranked first only 21 times despite its proficiency in Pythagorean major thirds.
-Compared with Sauveur’s temperament in the standard analysis (56 first positions and 9 second positions) these tuning schemes look “better”, yet this comparison is irrelevant since the two analyses focussed on different ratios.
+Again, these temperaments dominate the classification, taking first place 65 times and second place 15 times, while the equal temperament, despite its mastery of Pythagorean major thirds, took first place only 21 times.
+Compared to Sauveur's temperament in the standard analysis (56 first positions and 9 second positions), these temperaments look 'better', but this comparison is irrelevant as the two analyses focused on different ratios.

-The 33 preludes and fugues uncompliant with these temperaments often preferred a just-intonation scale in the same key, for instance Prelude 8 in E♭ minor of book I (BWV 853) selects the Ebmin scale, and Prelude 9 in E major of book I (BWV 854) selects the Emaj scale.
-However, this matching is less frequent in “dissident” fugues.
+The 33 Preludes and Fugues that do not conform to these temperaments often prefer a just intonation scale in the same key; for example, Prelude 8 in E♭ minor of Book I (BWV 853) chooses the Ebmin scale, and Prelude 9 in E major of Book I (BWV 854) chooses the Emaj scale.
+However, this matching is less common in the "dissident" fugues.

-More advanced analyses are required.
-Keep in mind that changing the weights of intervals or weights in the summing of melodic and harmonic scores may radically modify the classification.
+More advanced analysis is required.
+Note that changing the weighting of intervals or the weighting in the summation of melodic and harmonic scores can radically change the classification.

-In this discussion, we only examined tuning schemes at the top of the classification.
-Other schemes may be preferable when looking separately at melodic or harmonic scores — read our tutorial Tonal analysis.
+In this discussion, we have only examined tuning schemes at the top of the classification.
+Other schemes may be preferable when looking at melodic or harmonic scores separately — see our tutorial Tonal analysis.

 Sound examples

-The automatic tonal analysis of a large repertoire matched against the whole set of tuning schemes implemented in the Bol Processor did not solve the problem of finding “the best tuning scheme” for this repertoire, as it depends on initial conditions: frequency ratios estimated “consonant” or “dissonant”, plus the composer’s presumed focus on optimal consonance.
-Nonetheless, two analyses selected 2 (or 3) tuning schemes as dominant in the classification.
-More analyses would be required to refine this result, if of any significance.
+The automatic tonal analysis of a large repertoire, compared with the whole set of tuning schemes implemented in the Bol processor, did not solve the problem of finding "the best tuning scheme" for this repertoire, since it depends on the initial conditions: frequency ratios estimated as "consonant" or "dissonant", plus the composer's presumed focus on optimal consonance.
+Nevertheless, two analyses selected 2 (or 3) tuning schemes as dominant in the classification.
+Further analysis would be required to refine this result, if it is significant.

-All sound examples are found, compared with human interpretations playing (not so well-tempered ?) physical instruments, on page The Well-tempered clavier.
+All sound examples are compared with human interpretations on (not so well-tempered?) physical instruments on the page The Well-tempered clavier.

-These sound examples are useful to hear the difference between tuning schemes selected on the basis of the “standard” and “alternate” settings.
-For example, Fugue 8 of book I may sound more tuneful with a Dmin tuning (see image) than with Marpurg (see image).
-The difference might reside in the choice of convenient ratios for minor thirds.
+These sound examples are useful to hear the difference between tuning schemes selected on the basis of the "standard" and "alternative" settings.
+For example, Fugue 8 of book I may sound more melodious with a Dmin tuning (see illustration) than with a Marpurg tuning (see illustration).
+The difference may lie in the choice of the most convenient ratios for minor thirds.

 Is this method reliable?

-As suggested by results displayed in the 4 tables for each book (see above), a few preludes and fugues ranked several tuning schemes as their favourite ones: number ‘1′ coloured red in “all results” tables.
-Despite this, we produced recordings for only one of the winners.
-How far does this matter?
+As the results shown in the 4 tables for each book (see above) suggest, some preludes and fugues ranked several tuning schemes as their favourite: number '1' is coloured red in the 'all results' tables.
+However, we only recorded one of the winners.
+What does this mean?

-Take for example Prelude 12 of book I. In “alternate” settings, five scales ranked first: Emin, Cmaj, BACH, d_alembert_rousseau, bethisy.
-We already showed that BACH and d_alembert_rousseau are almost identical despite differences in their tuning procedures.
-Emin and Cmaj are strictly identical.
+Take for example Prelude 12 of book I. In the "alternate" settings, five scales are ranked first: Emin, Cmaj, BACH, d_alembert_rousseau, bethisy.
+We have already shown that BACH and d_alembert_rousseau are almost identical despite the differences in their tuning procedures.
+Emin and Cmaj are exactly the same.
 This leaves us with the following choice:

-Tonal positions only differ by a few cents, which may not be noticed in melodic and harmonic intervals.
+Tonal positions differ by a only few cents, which may not be noticeable in melodic and harmonic intervals.
 Below are recordings using these three scales:

-This example suggests that differences in scales ranking first may be inaudible if the widths of acceptable melodic and harmonic intervals have been set small enough to provide a well-focussed solution set.
+This example suggests that if the widths of acceptable melodic and harmonic intervals have been set small enough to provide a well-focused solution set, differences in the first-ranked scales may be inaudible.

 Listen to minor thirds

-Appreciating by ear the sizes of common minor thirds may clarify the point of deciding which one is more “consonant”.
-Lucky users of Bol Processor BP3 only need to create the following data file:
+Judging the sizes of the common minor thirds by ear may make it easier to decide which is more "consonant".
+Lucky users of the Bol Processor BP3 only need to create the following data file:

 // Harmonic minor third